aau-claaudia/hpc/docs/mistral/terms-and-conditions.md

 ### Seat availability

-Access to Mistral depends on seat availability.
-We cannot guarantee access for every researcher at all times.
-Seats may be removed due to inactivity in order to ensure fair distribution of access among AAU researchers.
+Access to Mistral is subject to the availability of user seats.
+AAU makes no representations or warranties regarding the continuous availability of seats, and access for all researchers at all times cannot be assured.
+AAU reserves the right to revoke or reallocate seats due to user inactivity, in order to maintain equitable access to the service for all eligible AAU researchers.

 ## 12. Rights of data subjects